homiedopie/beberlei.de/2012/08/11/oop_business_applications__trying_to_escape_the_mess.rst

   <http://www.udidahan.com/2009/12/09/clarified-cqrs/>`_ and in a hands on `one
   day video class <http://www.viddler.com/v/dc528842>`_ by Greg Young.

 They are not new and have all been around for several years already.
-I am not sure if you can group them under a common category, but they are neither just patterns nor software architectures.
+I would describe all three of them as architectural design patterns, though some people might probably disagreee with this classification.
 All three approaches make you think about application development beyond just "service layers" in radically new ways.
 All three have helped me rethink business applications in different ways.

 In the next weeks I will talk about each of these approaches individually, show some examples and then wrap up my thoughts about all of them.